Unveiling chiral states in the XXZ chain: Finite-size scaling probing symmetry-enriched $c=1$ conformal field theories: The Bethe ansatz solution of the Heisenberg model with chirality

-For low temperature $T$ and small $\alpha$, \cref{finiteT} shows the linear in $\alpha$ and quadratic in $T$ chirality.
-The $T^2$ behavior can be obtained by the method of Sommerfeld expansion\cite{ashcroft2022solid}.
-The transfer matrix $\ln M(u) = u H_{0} + \frac12 u^2 H_{\chi}$, where $u$ is the spectral parameter, can also explain the quadratic temperature dependence.
-Both $\ln M(u)$ and $H_{0}$, which are identical to the Heisenberg model, have $T^2$ dependence.
-This restricts the temperature dependence of the chirality $H_{\chi}$.
+A numerical integral of \cref{chiTIntegral} gives us the low temperature $T$ and small $\alpha$ behavior of the chirality, shown in \cref{finiteT}, which is linear in $\alpha$ and quadratic in $T$.
+The $\sim T^2$ behavior can also be obtained by the method of Sommerfeld expansion\cite{ashcroft2022solid} of \cref{chiTIntegral}.